nacho692/pa-dlna-chromecast/docs/source/usage.rst

 DLNATestDevice URLs are built using the sha1 of the audio mime type and therefore are consistent across ``pa-dlna`` sessions.

-Limitations
-"""""""""""

-The HTTP server is started when the first DLNA device is discovered.
-If another network interface is activated later, a DLNA device may be discovered on this interface but it is unable to play the audio streams because the HTTP server did not know the interface IP address upon starting.

 :ref:`upnp-cmd`
 ---------------